rigsby-chi/ActiveCrowd/README.md

 sudo service postgresql restart
 ```
 ### 1. 3 Framework Setup
+First, you need to download the Amazon Mechanical Turk Command Line Tools from https://requester.mturk.com/developer/tools/clt by clicking "Unix Download".
+Unzip it and put the folder `aws-mturk-clt-1.3.1` under `<framework_path>/mturk`

-Switch terminal's current directory to the unzipped framework folder and execute run.py:
+To start the framework, switch terminal's current directory to the framework folder and execute run.py:
 ```
 $ cd <path_to_framework>/ActiveCrowd
 $ python run.py